pinkpong111/network-architecture-theory/README.md

 **Tacit Knowledge**
 - Correlation: statistically demonstrable
-- Causal mechanism: unknown — only estimable
+- Causal mechanism: unknown — estimators fail to converge on a stable resolution direction
+- Operational criterion: Var(Δρ̂ᵢ) > τ_disagree — independent resolution estimators disagree about the gap direction (primary), supported by low confidence when disagreement is moderate (secondary)
 - Example: empirical heuristics, pattern-based operations without mechanistic explanation
 - Handling: operate without explanation; escalate only on performance degradation
-- Note: **Permanent category** — some patterns remain operable but unexplainable regardless of resolution
+- Note: **Permanent category** — some patterns remain in estimator-disagreement territory regardless of resolution, because their causal mechanism lies outside the system's current coordinate structure

+**Severe Tacit**
+- Correlation: statistically demonstrable (structure exists)
+- Causal mechanism: unknown AND interpretation failure is actively degrading performance
+- Operational criterion: Var(Δρ̂ᵢ) > τ_disagree AND performance unstable
+- Example: storm precursor states — latent structure present but coordination failing; emerging contamination pattern where signal exists but cannot be resolved before damage accumulates
+- Handling: **immediate escalation** — does not wait for further degradation confirmation
+- Note: Severe Tacit is the boundary state between Tacit and catastrophic failure.
+It is not Noise (signal structure is present; estimators actively disagree, not absent).
+It is not standard Tacit (performance is already degrading).
+It is the **highest-urgency classification** in the four-type system.

 **Noise**
 - Correlation: absent